basecom/FixturesPlugin/docs/writing/first-fixture.md

 # Your first fixture

 Each fixture must extend the abstract `Basecom\FixturePlugin\Fixture` class.
-It has one abstract method which needs to be implemented: `load` and a few optional methods.
-See the next chapters for more details on them.
+This class has one abstract method, `load`, which needs to be implemented, along with a few optional methods.
+See the following chapters for more details on these optional methods.

-Let's begin by creating a simple fixture together to create a new tax rate (90%).
-Fixtures can either be part of another Plugin, Bundle or of the shop itself.
+Let's start by creating a simple fixture that will create a new tax rate (90%).
+Fixtures can be part of another plugin, bundle, or the shop itself.

-For the sake of the tutorial I assume you already have a plugin or theme for your project.
-If not, please follow the [offical Shopware documentation](#todo) to create a new plugin.
+For the sake of this tutorial, we assume you already have a plugin or theme for your project.
+If not, please follow the [offical Shopware documentation](https://developer.shopware.com/docs/guides/plugins/plugins/plugin-base-guide.html) to create a new plugin.

 ## Empty fixture

 After you've created your plugin, we can begin to implement the fixture.
-For this create a new directory within the `src` directory of your plugin called: `Fixtures`.
+Create a new directory within the `src` directory of your plugin called `Fixtures`.

 A bare minimum fixture looks like this:
 ```php